 Best Actor (short)

 Best Actor (feature)

 Best Actress (feature)

 All short film submissions will also be considered for our quarterly CAMPFIRE TALES SERIES.
 All documentary or True Crime submissions will be considered for our HORRIBLE REALITIES series.

 Non English-language films must be subtitled in English.

-Incomplete films (missing score, soundtrack, color correction, etc) may be submitted for consideration so long as they are clearly marked as incomplete and they will be complete in time for exhibition.
+Incomplete films (missing score, soundtrack, color correction, etc.) may be submitted for consideration so long as they are clearly marked as incomplete.
+Incomplete films must be finished by August 10, 2021.

-All submissions must be made via the FilmFreeway account.
-This ensures that your film does not get lost in the flood of films, and that the selection committee gives your film proper attention and consideration.
+All submissions must be made via FilmFreeway.
+This ensures that your film receives proper attention and consideration by the Selection Committee.

 All submissions for consideration must be made available via a private online screener link (no physical screeners will be accepted or viewed).

 Selected films must be received by the festival no later than August 10, 2021.